DELIVERY FROM £5.99 & FREE FOR ORDERS OVER £300

 All shops in the UK that have a license to sell fireworks should stock only products that meet stringent UK and EU safety regulations.
 Ice fountains UK consumers purchase should meet British & European Standards BS EN: 14035-15 for safety and quality, meaning they should display the CE mark on the product body or packaging.
 If you can’t see this on the product or packaging ask the manufacturer to supply you with the information.

-No matter whether ice fountains are CE marked or not, they are only safe if you use them correctly.
+No matter whether ice fountains are CE-marked or not, they are only safe if you use them correctly.
 Find out about how to safely use ice fountains in our blog.

 How long do ice fountains burn for?

 Ice fountains should provide you with a good few seconds of burn time in order to carry them to your customers and allow them to get a good look, take some photos, and sing Happy Birthday.
+Burn times vary considerably between brands and types, generally from 30 seconds to 60.
+Some cheaper fountains may burn quickly with more smoke so be aware of this when deciding what to buy.

 Where can you use ice fountains?